 Drew University | Madison, New Jersey

-The design makes use of a highly-efficient building envelope and glazing distribution to minimize the HVAC equipment loads.
-A green screen displays the continuous monitoring of energy production, water use at the school, as well as data output from energy meters and PV panels.
-Almost 30 geothermal wells supplement the heating and cooling system, while the design incorporated many regionally extracted, harvested, and manufactured materials from within 500 miles of the site.
+The L-shaped footprint for the dormitory allowed us to provide scenic and tranquil views from many rooms.
+Oversize windows, topped with pointed arches reflect Drew architecture while simultaneously creating unique spaces on the interior with generous vistas.
+The design also utilizes a highly-efficient building envelope and glazing distribution to minimize HVAC loads.
+A “green” screen displays the continuous monitoring of energy production and water use as well as data output from energy meters and PV panels.
+And, 30 geothermal wells supplement the heating and cooling, while the design incorporated many regionally extracted, harvested, and manufactured materials from within 500 miles of the site.

 LEED Silver Certified